-Though high-voltage, low-current LEDs provide key performance benefits for applications that use LED drivers that offer higher voltages to drive a high-power LED, few design engineers are aware that these technologies are available and can produce the comparable if not brighter light output.
+Though high-voltage, low-current LEDs provide key performance benefits for applications that use LED drivers that offer higher voltages to drive a high-power LED,

 Because a high-voltage LED (33 volts and up) runs at a lower current, it doesn't conduct as much heat, simplifying heat dissipation design considerations and ensuring less energy loss in heat generation and control.
 The need for bulky heat sync elements is eliminated as the high-voltage LED has a built-in metal core PCB and doesn't require additional heat sync components.
 This results in real estate savings of up to 50% as well as up to 20% cost savings.